jfbastien/what-is-cpp17/README.md

 See the presentation: [jfbastien.github.io/what-is-cpp17/](https://jfbastien.github.io/what-is-cpp17).

-Navigate using arrow keys (down for a section, right for the next section).
-Enter presentation mode, and see speaker notes, with the `S` key.
+Navigate using the ⬇️ arrow until you can't anymore, and then hit the ➡️ arrow once (and repeat).
+Use the `S` key to enter presentation mode and see speaker notes.

 ## Improvements?

 Don't like my examples?
 Think I missed something?
 Send me a PR!
+Everything is in [index.html](index.html).

 ## Random Information